 Location: State Bar of Michigan, Lansing

-Register: Online or by mail/fax form PDF before June 20
+Register online or by mail/fax form before May 1

 Lawyers with Trust Accounts are Impacted